'A day without a woman' -- Women's March organizers plan general strike

 But the call for a general strike would be a return to the streets and a physical jab at the economy.

+"At a time when our foundational principles of freedom and equality are under threat, The Women's March is committed to engaging in actions that affirmatively build community, strengthen relationships and support local, women- and minority-owned businesses," The Women's March said in a statement praising boycotts of companies that supported Trump and others that "brought the corporate practices of Uber and Nordstrom to light."

 The general strike is a tactic born among labor-oriented political movements where groups of people all leave their places of work to demand political or economic action.
+The statement from the Women's March indicated the general strike would also include boycotting certain businesses.

 The Women's March may be the most high-profile announcement of a general strike during the Trump presidency so far, but many others -- often on the political left -- have also called for strikes.